Tencent/ncnn/docs/how-to-use-and-FAQ/build-minimal-library.md

 cmake -DNCNN_SIMPLESTL=ON ..
 ```

-* STL provided by compiler is no longer depended on, and use `simplestl` provided by ncnn.
-Users also can only use simplestl when ncnn functions are called.
+* STL provided by compiler is no longer depended on, and use `simplestl` provided by ncnn as a replacement.
+Users also can only use `simplestl` when ncnn functions are called.
 * Usually with compiler parameters `-nodefaultlibs -fno-builtin -nostdinc++ -lc`
 * Need cmake parameters `cmake -DCMAKE_TOOLCHAIN_FILE=$ANDROID_NDK/build/cmake/android.toolchain.cmake -DANDROID_STL=system` to avoid STL conflict when compiling to Android.

 ### drop optimized kernel not used

 * Modify the source code under `ncnn/src/layer/arm/` to delete unnecessary optimized kernels or replace them with empty functions.
-* You can also drop layer and related optimized kernel by `-DWITH_LAYER_ABSVAL=OFF` as mentioned above.
+* You can also drop layers and related optimized kernels by `-DWITH_LAYER_ABSVAL=OFF` as mentioned above.

 ### drop operators from BinaryOp UnaryOp